pleabargain/EnglishHelpsYourCareer/grammar elements nouns.md

 # embroidery

+# wardrobe
+- I have a very extensive winter wardrobe!

 # criteria
 - We have many criteria.
 There is only one criterion that must be met.
 # intensity